Welcome to the 2nd of September 2025 Show

 Greenwich Ct If, where links to the show are posted weekly.

-your calendars.
-The next show is scheduled for Tuesday, the 22nd of
+Mark your calendars.
+The next show is scheduled for Tuesday, the 9th of September 2025.

 Jeffrey